blt/imho/assets/scripts/README.md

   * transfer -- calculate and execute CM transfer to Kerbin
   * [MANUAL] re-entry -- re-enter Kerbin atmosphere, splash-down and enjoy parades

-The careful reader will note that this is more manual than note.
+The careful reader will note that this is more manual than not.
 While maneuver nodes are created there is not automatic execution of such.
 Rendezvous, a complicated, error prone and time consuming maneuver, is entirely manual.